-Comment 5.e.
-Preservation efforts need not be heroic or unduly burdensome Comment 5.f.
-Ex parte preservation orders are disfavored absent showing of necessity and, when issued, should be tailored to require only preservation of ESI relevant to the claims and defenses Comment 5.g.
-All ESI does not need to be "frozen."
-Comment 5.h.
-Absent good cause, preservation obligations should not extend to disaster recovery storage systems Comment 5.i.
-Preservation efforts should include consideration of ESI that is not specific to individual custodians, including shared or orphaned data 6.
-Responding parties are best situated to evaluate the procedures, methodologies, and technologies appropriate for preserving and producing their own electronically stored information Introduction Comment 6.a.
-A responding party should determine how to meet its own preservation and production obligations.
-Comment 6.b.
+6. Responding parties are best situated to evaluate the procedures, methodologies, and technologies appropriate for preserving and producing their own electronically stored information Introduction Comment 6.a.
+A responding party should determine how to meet its own preservation and production obligations Comment 6.b.
 Responding parties should be permitted to fulfill their preservation and discovery obligations without preemptive restraint Comment 6.c.
 Documentation and validation of discovery processes Comment 6.d.
-Rule 34 inspections of electronic information systems are disfavored Comment 6.e.
-Use and role of discovery counsel, consultants, and vendors 7.
-The requesting party has the burden on a motion to compel to show that the responding party's steps to preserve and produce relevant electronically stored information were inadequate.
-Comment 7.a.
-Process and burden of proof for resolving discovery disputes between parties.
-Comment 7.b.
-Process for discovering ESI from non-parties 8. should be those real information is not a continuum of less a es of electronically stored information to be preserved and produced adily accessible in the ordinary course.
-Only when electronically stored available through such primary sources should parties move down a accessible sources until the information requested to be preserved or ger proportional.
+Rule 34 inspections of electronic information systems are disfavored127 Comment 6.e.
+Use and role of discovery counsel, consultants, and vendors130 7.
+The requesting party has the burden on a motion to compel to show that the responding party's steps to preserve and produce relevant electronically stored information were inadequate131 Comment 7.a.
+Process and burden of proof for resolving discovery disputes between parties 8.
+The primary sources of electronically stored information to be preserved and produced should be those readily accessible in the ordinary course.
+Only when electronically stored

+information is not available through such

+primary sources should parties move down a

+continuum of less accessible sources until the

+information requested to be preserved or

+produced is no longer proportional .134

 Comment 8.a.
-Scope of search for and preservation of readily accessible data
+Scope of search for and

+preservation of readily accessible data .134

 Comment 8.b.
-Preservation and production of ESI from sources that are "not reasonably accessible" under the Federal Rules of Civil Procedure.
+Preservation and production of

+ESI from sources that are "not reasonably

+accessible" under the Federal Rules of Civil

+Procedure .138

 Comment 8.c.
-Forensic data collection Comment 8.d.
-Accessibility of ESI held by vendors and other non-parties70 9. to preserve, review, of special need and relevance, a responding party should not be required or produce deleted, shadowed, fragmented, or residual electronically Comment 9.a.
-The scope of discovery of ESI that is deleted or otherwise not readily apparent Comment 9.b.
-The preservation and production of deleted ESI72 10.
-Parties should take reasonable steps to safeguard electronically stored information, the disclosure or dissemination of which is subject to privileges, work product protections, privacy obligations, or other legally enforceable restrictions Comment 10.a.
-Parties should employ the provisions of Federal Rule of Evidence 502 or state analogues to mitigate the risks of inadvertent production of attorney-client privileged and work product protected ESI74 Comment 10.b.
+Forensic data collection .140

+Comment 8.d.
+Accessibility of ESI held by

+vendors and other non-parties .142

+9. Absent a showing of special need and relevance,

+a responding party should not be required to

+preserve, review, or produce deleted, shadowed,

+fragmented, or residual electronically stored

+information .144

+Comment 9.a.
+The scope of discovery of ESI that

+is deleted or otherwise not readily apparent .144

+Comment 9.b.
+The preservation and production

+of deleted ESI .145

+10. Parties should take reasonable steps to safeguard

+electronically stored information, the disclosure

+or dissemination of which is subject to privileges,

+work product protections, privacy obligations, or

+other legally enforceable restrictions .147

+Comment 10.a.
+Parties should employ the

+provisions of Federal Rule of Evidence 502 or

+state analogues to mitigate the risks of

+inadvertent production of attorney-client privileged and work product protected ESI14 :7 Comment 10.b.
 Parties should be informed fully of the protections afforded by Fed.
 R. Evid.
-502 Comment 10.c.
+502 18 Comment 10.c.
 Parties should protect against waiver by inadvertent production through agreements incorporated in a Fed.
 R. Evid.
-502(d) order75 Comment 10.d.
+502(d) order 5 C Comment 10.d.
 Fed.
 R. Evid.
-502 does not protect all privileges or address all privacy concerns Comment 10.e.
-Direct access to ESI or systems should be sparingly allowed and only upon a showing of good cause77 Comment 10.f.
-Parties should be informed fully of the risks of "clawback" or "quick peek" agreements and enter such agreements only in exceptional circumstances Comment 10.g.
-Parties should consider using search terms and technology assisted review (TAR) for privilege reviews, along with other alternatives that may reduce privilege review burdens Comment 10.h.
-Parties should address and attempt to reach agreement on procedures for logging privileged and protected work product information that meet the needs of the case.
-Comment 10.i.
-Counsel have ethical obligations to protect privileged and confidential information
+502 does not protect all privileges or address all privacy concerns15 51 Comment 10.e.
+Direct access to ESI or systems should be sparingly allowed and only upon a showing of good cause 52 Comment 10.f.
+Parties should be informed fully of the risks of "clawback" or "quick peek" agreements and enter such agreements only in exceptional circumstances 53 Comment 10.g.
+Parties should consider using search terms and technology assisted review (TAR) for privilege reviews, along with other alternatives that may reduce privilege review burdens 5 6 Comment 10.h.
+Parties should address and attempt to reach agreement on procedures for logging privileged and protected work product information that meet the needs of the case 58 Comment 10.i.
+Counsel have ethical obligations to protect privileged and confidential information . ( 111101111atiO1110 ,